Nazarht/Demo-repo/README.md

-# Hello
+# Hello!

-## This is demo README.md file just to check if i can make this work
+## This is demo README.md file just to check if i can make this work.